seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 But to support him after.
 Fare you well.

 **Messenger**
-All happiness to your honour!
+All happiness to your honor!

 *Exit*